 The effects of catnip are temporary and usually wear off within half an hour, as your cat becomes briefly immune to the effects.
 It’s also common for cats to sit quite still after a euphoric reaction, until the effects wear off.

 How does catnip work?

 The organic compound in catnip, nepetalactone, is what gives cats these bizarre reactions.
 Once the nepetalactone enters the cat’s nose, it binds to the olfactory cells which send their signal to the brain.
-Nobody quite understands why it causes strange effects in cats, but some scientists believe that the brain interprets them as cat pheromones which causes their behaviour to go haywire.

 The nepetalactone is stored in little microscopic bulbs that coat the plant’s leaves, stems and pods.
 It is released when the plant is crushed, chewed or when your cat rubs up against it.